 The process to identify trust lands after the signing of CDPA took a contentious turn between the tribal members and their representatives, the NPS and the Department of the Interior after negotiations failed.
 Impatient with the unproductive dialog between parties, Timbisha Shoshone representatives struck up a partnership with the Alliance to Protect Native Rights in National Parks and organized around 75 protestors including several Timbisha elders along with Indians from neighboring tribes and representatives from four environmental groups like Greenpeace.
 The group assembled in the early morning on Memorial Day 1996 near the village entrance at State Route 190, carrying placards stating, THIS IS OUR HOMELAND and CULTURAL RESPECT NOT CULTURAL GENOCIDE.
 The group walked in solidarity a half mile towards the Furnace Creek visitor center in near sweltering heat aided by water cooling stations along the route.
 Their presence stopped passersby traveling along the S.R.
 190 who became curious about all of the commotion that had sparked international news coverage.

 Considered a success, the protest, in part, brought about restructured and more inclusive “government-to-government” dialog between all parties involved.
-This led to the eventual signing of the Timbisha Shoshone Homeland Act by President Clinton in 2000 that brought a global spotlight on the tribe’s 65-year struggle to secure a permanent land base within their ancestral homeland.
+This led to the eventual signing of the Timbisha Shoshone Homeland Act by President Clinton in 2000 that turned a global spotlight on the tribe’s 65-year struggle to secure a permanent land base within their ancestral homeland.
 The act transferred 7,753.99 acres to the tribe, including 313.99 acres at Furnace Creek with the remaining acreage as noncontiguous parcels outside DVNP.
 It additionally specified “designated special use areas in which tribal members are authorized to pursue low-impact, ecologically sustainable, traditional practices under a management plan mutually agreed upon by the Tribe and the NPS.”

 The act does allow modest commercial development, including a visitor center and gift shop, plus a “small-to-moderate” desert inn, but prohibits any future Indian gaming within trust lands inside park boundaries.
 Special-use areas include seasonal camps at Wildrose and Hunter Mountain, plus a “mesquite use area” near the Furnace Creek village allows tribal members to continue traditional mesquite-harvesting practices within DVNP under a cooperative management plan between the tribe and the NPS.
 Shortly after the act was passed, the acting park superintendent had the subheading, “Homeland of the Timbisha Shoshone” added to the park’s entry signage—a modest, but extremely important gesture for the tribe.

-This far-reaching policy shift allowing the Timbisha Shoshone to exist permanently within one of our nation’s national parks sets a precedent affirming Native peoples land rights within our shared public lands and confirms their legitimate and continued role as managers and stewards of our most valued wild spaces.
+This far-reaching policy shift allowing the Timbisha Shoshone to exist permanently within one of our nation’s national parks sets a precedent affirming Native peoples’ land rights within our shared public lands and confirms their legitimate and continued role as managers and stewards of our most valued wild spaces.

-Today 35 to 40 Timbisha Shoshone live year round at the homeland within DVNP, although their tribal membership numbers 400 regionally.
+Today 35 to 40 Timbisha Shoshone live year round in their homeland within DVNP, although their tribal membership numbers 400 regionally.
 Contemporary Timbisha will continue to face uphill challenges: strife among their tribal membership, and a shortage of younger tribal members willing to learn and implement traditional practices.
 Although the Timbisha have shown their persistence and resilience in one of the planet’s most harsh environments, climate change will additionally affect their ability to thrive within their ancestral homeland well into the future.

 This Mojave Project dispatch was authored under the consultation of Timbisha tribal elders Pauline Esteves and Barbara Durham.

-Catton.
-21. The author suspects that this is a reference to either Hungry Bill’s or Thompson’s allotment, as they were both known to be farming in this same area.
+Catton, To Make a Better Nation, 21.
+The author suspects that this is a reference to either Hungry Bill’s or Thompson’s allotment, as they were both known to be farming in this same area.

-Timbisha Village did not receive electricity until the mid to late 1970s.
-Catton.
-33.
+Timbisha Village did not receive electricity until the mid- to late 1970s.
+Catton, 33.